buildspace/ai-avatar-starter/README.md

 ## Learning More

-I intend to learn more on prompt engineering, how AI works
+I intend to learn more on prompt engineering, how AI works and improve this application for good user experience.

 To learn more about Next.js, take a look at the following resources: